SillyFreak/typst-scrutinize/gallery/gk-ek-austria.typ

   ))
 }

-= Grund- und erweiterte Kompetenzen -- Praktischer Teil A
+= Basic and extended competencies -- practical part A

 #lorem(80)